Early French Immersion

 West Vancouver Schools offers both Early and Late French Immersion programs.

-Enrollment in Early French Immersion generally occurs at the Kindergarten level, although students may enter the program at the Grade 1 level until December, space permitting.
+Enrolment in Early French Immersion generally occurs at the Kindergarten level, although students may enter the program at the Grade 1 level until December, space permitting.

 Early French Immersion (EFI) programs are available at both École Cedardale and École Pauline Johnson.